 - Think self-management, not time-management.
 Time management isn’t real.
 You can’t manage a second or a minute.
 Time just is.
 But what we can manage is ourselves in that time.
 We can manage our actions.

 - Time management is a system of organized activities.
 We have this in certain areas of our personal lives; they’re called routines.
-Routines are useful to establish positive behavior patterns that bring about the results we desire.
+Routines are useful for establishing positive behavior patterns that bring about the results we desire.
 Later in this chapter, I’ll give you specific techniques that will help you to build powerful routines.